nhatminh/nhatminh.github.io/_pages/about.md

   * Dem-AI works were presented in an invited talk at The International Workshop on Distributed Cloud Computing (DCC) co-located with ACM SIGMETRICS 2020.
 [Link](http://dcc2020.ec.tuwien.ac.at/#meet-team)
   * The third paper with the title "Edge-assisted Democratized Learning Towards Federated Analytics" was published in *IEEE Internet of Things Journal* in 2021.

-### 4. Colocation Base Stations and Edge Computing and Wireless Sensor Networks
+### 4. Colocation Base Stations and Edge Computing and UAV Networks
 I studied the resource-sharing model for colocation services such as colocation Mobile Base Stations and edge computing during my Ph.D. thesis.
 Accordingly, we published a proposal for the *Fair Sharing of Backup Power* on *IEEE Transactions on Wireless Communications* ([IEEE TWC](https://ieeexplore.ieee.org/abstract/document/9050517)) and another proposal for *Colocation Edge Computing*  on *IEEE Transactions on Vehicular Technology* ([IEEE TVT](https://ieeexplore.ieee.org/abstract/document/8247284)).